 The Council engaged with its partners through a series of meetings and workshops with the assistance of an independent facilitator.
-A report of the consultation events is enclosed with this HARP.
-How we consulted and what we consulted on was overseen by a Steering Group comprising public and voluntary sectors organisations (see page 33 for more details) Partners were invited to submit information and projects and were also given the opportunity to shape the prioritisation process.
+A report of the consultation events is available from Blaenau Gwent County Borough Council.
+How we consulted and what we consulted on was overseen by a Steering Group comprising public and voluntary sectors organisations (see page 33 for more details)

+Partners were invited to submit information and projects and were also given the opportunity to shape the prioritisation process.
 Throughout the process, officers of the Council have been available to discuss HARPs with any interested party.
 Working within time constraints the Council has strived to ensure that the process of preparing HARPs has been inclusive and have encouraged other organisations to adopt a similar approach.
-In the Ebbw Fawr Valley, EVAD and GAVO have undertaken an exercise to inform all community groups in the area of this initiative and to invite suggestions for projects.
+In fact in the Ebbw Fawr Valley, EVAD and GAVO have undertaken an exercise to inform all community groups in the area of this initiative and to invite suggestions for projects.